Jaerock Lee: 2000 to 2010

 In February 2006, Lee visited Kinshasa, Democratic Republic of Congo and led a festival.
-The crusade was held with support from political and economical leaders as well as from the church leaders and the local press.
+The crusade was held with support from political and economic leaders as well as from the church leaders and the local press.

-In July 2006, Lee went to the United States to lead a three-day "Salvation Miracles Revival Crusade" at New York City's Madison Square Garden, The event, which was endorsed by New York Senator Rubén Díaz and New York City Councilman Hiram Monserrate, and the head of the National Religious Broadcasters attracted large numbers of Latinos and other members of immigrant groups.
+In July 2006, Lee went to the United States to lead a three-day "Salvation Miracles Revival Crusade" at New York City's Madison Square Garden, The event, which was endorsed by New York State Senator Rubén Díaz and New York City Councilman Hiram Monserrate, and the head of the National Religious Broadcasters attracted large numbers of Latinos and other members of immigrant groups.

 The crusade was transmitted on television to 200 countries.

 Lee visited Bethlehem at Christmas of 2007.
 In September 2009, Lee again visited Israel.
 While there, he led the "International Multi-Cultural Festival", at the International Convention Center in Jerusalem.
 The event drew roughly 3,000 attendees from 36 countries to rally for peace in the Middle East; attended by the Israeli minister of tourism Stas Misezhnikov and Jerusalem mayor Nir Barkat.
 Lee expressed his solidarity with the Jewish people, the State of Israel, and its leaders.
 A spokesperson for countermissionary organisation Jewish Israel speculated that Lee's visit was connected to the planned launch of a Russian-language evangelical television station.
 The association of Israeli pastors established for the growth of Israeli churches and the union of pastors organized the event, CNS reported.
-The festival was broadcast to 220 nations in 8 different languages by simultaneous interpretation through TV broadcasters including TBN(Trinity Broadcasting Network) and DayStar, Enlace, CNL etc.
+The festival was broadcast to 220 nations in eight different languages by simultaneous interpretation through TV broadcasters including TBN (Trinity Broadcasting Network) and DayStar, Enlace, CNL etc.

 In Estonia, Lee led an event called the "2010 Korean Culture Festival" or "Estonia Miracle Healing Crusade 2010" in Saku Suurhall Arena in October 2010.
 Alina Aivazova, wife of Leonid Chernovetskyi, Mayor of Kyiv, the capital of Ukraine, attended this crusade.
 Lee received the appreciation plaque from the municipality assembly of Tallinn.

+Death

+Lee died on December 31, 2023, at the age of 80.